A Classical Skull-Mask Baseline, and What 5 MRI Slices Did Not Prove

 - Include the dark border inside (skull bone)

 My first instinct was U-Net.
-But I only had 5 labeled images—not enough to train anything.
+But I only had 5 labeled images—not enough to train a robust model from scratch.

 The Data